 Whether you want to get involved in campus life, create a professional network or just find a quiet place to study - our Brisbane Campus has you covered.
 Set on 40 hectares of parklands, the campus has ample parking, state-of-the-art learning facilities, and places to hang out like cafes and a swimming pool.

 - · Free parking and shuttle bus

-- Excellent health labs and health clinic
+- State-of-the-art health labs and health clinic

 - Newly renovated library

 CANBERRA